ghoshbishakh/pci/README.md

 # Private Certifier Intersection

 The implementation is based on the low level interface provided by `MPSPDZ`.
-The `MPSPDZ` README follows below.
+The `MPSPDZ` README is also appended below.

 ## Build instructions